elixir-makeup/makeup/CONTRIBUTING.md

 As said above, a lexer is just a module that implements the behavior above.

 You can write your lexer in any way you want.
-You may use a different parsing library, a custom tokenizer, or even something like Regexs.
+You may use a different parsing library, a custom tokenizer, or even something like Regex.
 On the other hand, by doing so you won't be making use of the combinators defined by Makeup.

 Because a Lexer is just a module that implements a behavior,